sikopet/blog/posts/load_balancers.md

 * Cascade

 Solutions for "shared state problem" (ex. authenticated user)

 * Sticky connections
 * Shared state (Memcached, Redis)
 * Hybrid

+User identity

+* can't be based on the source IP (NAT, DHCP, Wifi -> cellular, multiple browsers on one host)
+* server generates a secret and sends it back to the browser
+* browser attaches this secret to each request
+* name of this scheme - *cookie*
+* name of the secret - *session ID*